 How long do I have to file a claim for a car accident in Toronto?

 Ontario provides a statute of limitations of two years to seek damages for a car crash.
 This time limit starts on the date of the crash—the date you were injured.
 If you wait longer than two years, you will lose your right to seek financial compensation.

-Do I need to see a doctor after a car wreck if I feel fine?
+Do I need to see a doctor after a motor vehicle accident if I feel fine?

 Yes!
 Car accidents often cause delayed injuries that don’t manifest symptoms immediately.
 This is especially true when the injuries involve the brain, back, or neck.
 By seeing a doctor immediately after the crash, you can start receiving treatment sooner and show that you took your health seriously.

 Contact a Car Accident Lawyer in Toronto